Kurento/kurento/source/Architecture.rst

-Developers, specially during the initial phases of application development, might want to simplify development and abstract this heterogeneneity, the Stream Oriented GE provides an automatic converter of media formats called the ‘‘agnostic media adaptor’’.
+Developers, specially during the initial phases of application development, might want to simplify development and abstract this heterogeneneity, so kurento provides an automatic converter of media formats called the :term:`agnostic media adaptor <agnostic, media>`.
 Whenever a media element’s source is connected to another media element’s sink, our framework verifies if media adaption and transcoding is necessary and, in case it is, it transparently incorporates the appropriate transformations making possible the chaining of the two elements into the resulting pipeline.

-Hence, this ‘’agnostic media adaptor’’ capability fully abstracts all the complexities of media codecs and formats.
+Hence, this *agnostic media adaptor* capability fully abstracts all the complexities of media codecs and formats.
 This may significantly accelerate the development process, specially when developers are not multimedia technology experts.
 However, there is a price to pay.